mankadronit/60DaysofUdacity-Challenge/README.md

 - Started learning *Dimensionality Reduction*.

 ### Day 13 - Wednesday, 10th July
-- Played with the CO2 emiisions from Fossil Fuels dataset and gained a few insights.
+- Played with the CO2 emissions from Fossil Fuels dataset and gained a few insights.
 - Gained the intuition about the dataset by plotting various graphs.

     ![Countries](./assets/countries.png)